Victor Strand (Fear the Walking Dead): Season 1

 In a military cell, Strand bribes a guardsman to save a feverish Nick from being moved.
 Strand later recruits Nick for an escape plot.
 The group drives to the National Guard's headquarters to rescue Liza, Griselda, and Nick.
 Travis' group reach the holding cells and set the detainees free before reuniting with Nick, Liza, and Strand.
 They try to escape through the medical ward, where they discover Dr. Exner has euthanized all of the patients.
 Dr. Exner tells them of an escape route before presumably committing suicide.
 Before they can escape, the group encounters Adams, who shoots Ofelia in the arm.
 Enraged, Travis brutally beats Adams and leaves him for dead.
-Strand leads the group to his oceanside mansion, where he reveals to Nick that he owns a yacht which he plans to escape on, called the Abigail.
+Strand leads the group to his oceanside mansion where he reveals to Nick that he owns a yacht called the Abigail, on which he plans to escape.